 And waited...
 Not so eager.

 At 6:00 a.m., the beaver died.
 I was back in the van and on my way home.
-I had don
+I had done nothing all night.

 If you're serious about on-camera work, you'd better have a lot of patience -- or at least a lot to do besides hovering around the catering table and getting your fingers sticky.
 Here are five productive ways to spend your off-camera time: